Modern C++ Parallel Task Programming

 tf::Task init = taskflow.emplace([](){}).name("init"); tf::Task stop = taskflow.emplace([](){}).name("stop"); // creates a condition task that returns a random binary tf::Task cond = taskflow.emplace([](){ return std::rand() % 2; }).name("cond"); // creates a feedback loop {0: cond, 1: stop} init.precede(cond); cond.precede(cond, stop); // moves on to 'cond' on returning 0, or 'stop' on 1

-Taskflow supports heterogeneous tasking for you to accelerate a wide range of scientific computing applications by harnessing the power of CPU-GPU collaborative computing.
+Taskflow supports GPU tasking for you to accelerate a wide range of scientific computing applications by harnessing the power of CPU-GPU collaborative computing using CUDA.

 Compose Task Graphs